-Assuming this land was, indeed, owned by the crown at the time of the charter, the king must have considered the settlements of Oldswinford and Pedmore sufficiently valuable (either financially or politically) to retain them within his own estate.
+Assuming the land between Swinford and Clent was, indeed, royal land at the time of the charter, the king must have considered the settlements now known as Oldswinford and Pedmore to be sufficiently valuable (either financially or politically) to retain them within his own estate.
 Whether these areas (and indeed Lutley, Cradley and Hagley) were also components of the original Swinford must remain an unanswered, though interesting, question.